How Southwest Caves are Unique

 In most cases, simple common sense should be all that’s required to cave with a good conservation ethic.
 As with backpacking or most any outdoor activity, everything that goes in gets carried out.
 The ideal is to leave the place just as if you’d never visited.

-- Your packs, boots, gloves, helmets, and lint-free clothing, should be washed before caving to avoid transfer of microbes from other environments.
-This is especially true in 2011, as a fungus known as White Nose Syndrome(WNS), which is killing bats on the east coast, may eventually find its way to Arizona.
+- Your packs, boots, gloves, helmets, and lint-free clothing, should be washed in soap and thoroughly dried before each and every caving trip to avoid transfer of microbes from other environments.
+This is especially important in our concern to prevent the potential spread of a fungus known as White Nose Syndrome(WNS) which is responsible for killing bats in states mostly east of us.

 - Shoes should have non-marring/non-marking soles so that soles don’t leave marks on cave surfaces.
 Cave-friendly soles can be light or dark colored, but you should scrape them on a concrete sidewalk before going caving just to see if they’ll mark the cave.

-- Wear gloves.
+- Always wear durable well-fitting gloves!
 Check your gloves for mud, dirt, and holes to avoid extra impact.
 And rather than grabbing handholds along the trail, use a gloved knuckle for balance where possible.
 Avoid touching anything you don’t have to touch when moving through a cave.
 Don’t lean on walls, ceilings, or formations.
 Don’t sit on formations.
 Touch as little as possible.
 Use small points of contact for balance rather than dirty open palms.

 - Use soft or padded cave packs.
-Choose gear that is sturdy but compact.
+Choose gear that is sturdy but compact and avoid excessive straps that can snag or cause unnecessary wear on formations.

 - Always spot each other in fragile areas.
 Spot your companion’s helmets and feet.
 Be willing to point out unsafe or damaging behavior.
 It is every caver’s responsibility to ensure that cave environments remain as pristine as possible and that every team member is safe.